adam-singer/dart-carte-du-jour/README.md

 `ulimit` settings.
 One way around that is for the shell process running the script run the following commands `ulimit -S 1024 && ulimit -S -n 1024`.
-The uploading portion to cloud storage should not take more then 1 minute.
+The uploading portion to cloud storage should not take more then 1-3 minutes.
 If the upload takes 5 or more then `gsutil` is not running in multi threaded mode.

 Example of [http://pub.dartlang.org/packages.json](http://pub.dartlang.org/packages.json) response.